Technology has changed many industries beyond all recognition, and sports betting is certainly no different.

 Remember that we mentioned new technology earlier in this article?

-Once upon a time it would have been unheard of for betting on a game of FIFA or round of Call of Duty to be big business, but believe it or not eSports betting is thriving – and not just because of the coronavirus outbreak.
+Once upon a time it would have been unheard of for betting on a game of FIFA or round of Call of Duty to be big business, but believe it or not eSports betting is thriving – and not just currently.

 The first eSports wager was taken in 2010, and since then this mini industry has grown to become a £1 billion concern – that’s how much betting revenue it generates on an annual basis.

-These online games are absolutely perfect for the current climate of quarantine and lockdown….indeed, despite the horrors of COVID-19, there has never been a more exciting time for eSports betting.
+These online games are absolutely perfect for the current climate and there has never been a more exciting time for eSports betting.

-Unsurprisingly, traditional sports punters are starting to turn t the likes of CG:GO and Fortnite betting in the wake of the sporting blackout, and already the bookies are starting to notice the difference.
+Unsurprisingly, traditional sports punters are starting to turn to the likes of CG:GO and Fortnite betting in the wake of the sporting blackout, and already the bookies are starting to notice the difference.

 Esports Betting: What’s It All About?